Money Matters Informational Sessions

 Can I use a 529 plan and a Parent PLUS Loan together?

 Yes, you can use both.
-If you've taken out a Parent PLUS Loan and later decide to use 529 funds, you may use the 529 to pay the bill and reduce the amount you borrow by repaying part of the PLUS loan early.
+If you have taken out a Parent PLUS Loan and later decide to use 529 funds, you may use the 529 to pay the bill and reduce the amount you borrow by repaying part of the PLUS loan early.
 There is no penalty for early repayment.

 Who should I contact if I have questions about my bill or financial aid?